JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 That reflects the system load average history & allows you to note when—and if—there was a spike in system activity.
 Very useful in diagnosing system issues after they happen.

-### Install more base level tools.

-At this point you should have a somewhat functional Ubuntu server in place with the bare minimum items needed to do some basic things, but we’re not done yet.

-There are lots of other useful tools that should be installed to make your life easier.
-And here they are!

-    sudo aptitude install dnsutils traceroute nmap bc htop finger curl whois rsync lsof iftop figlet lynx mtr-tiny iperf nload zip unzip attr sshpass dkms mc elinks

-While there are literally tons of tools available for installation in the Ubuntu community, the items listed above are the rock-solid core of the command line system administration tools I rely on on a daily basis.

-I’m not going to do a tool-by-tool breakdown of usage in this tutorial, but encourage anyone who is curious to read up on these tools by using the `man` command from the command line like so:

-    man htop

-That would give you the manual page for `htop`; an excellent open source replacement for the commonly used system tool `top`.

-#### Install the 'build-essential' tools to allow compiling source code.

-    sudo aptitude install build-essential

-#### Install Subversion & GIT related stuff.

-    sudo aptitude install git git-core subversion git-svn

 #### Install POSTFIX.